 Marine Corps Weight and Fitness Standards

-According to the 2008 Marine Corps Order 6110.3 W/CH 1 from the Officer of the Commandant, the current standards of height and weight of all Marines (Male and Female) are listed in this link.
+According to the 2008 Marine Corps Order 6110.3 W/CH 1 from the Officer of the Commandant, the current standards of height and weight of all Marines (Male and Female) differ.
+For detailed information on the weight charts according to gender, visit the links below.

 The Marine Corps changed their body-fat standards, effective August 11, 2008.
 The new standards are: